 "KEY ISSUES" Key to the success of such a "grab & go" workstation would be it's keyboard.
 A 3-octave mini-key keyboard ( -with the same premium keybed and velvety "feel" ) as those used in Yamaha's ReFace line would be essential!
 A cheesy, clunky or stiff-actioned key- board would sabotage things from the get go.
 Special attention would need to be paid to ( -ABOVE ) YAMAHA'S REFACE LINE this aspect of the instrument!

 *NOTE: Take a look at the ( 4 ) ReFace models above.
 The compact Syntronik Workstation Keyboard that I've described would have nearly identical dimensions and weight as the ReFace models shown above!

-If you'd like to see a Syntronik Hardware Synth and grab & go-sized "Analog Era" Workstation Keyboard become reality, drop us an e-mail.
-If enough people want them maybe IK Multimedia will listen and design them at some point.
-It's worth a shot.
+If you'd like to see these "Syntronik" and "MODO BASS" inspired instruments become reality, drop us an e-mail.
+If enough people want them maybe IK Multimedia will consider producing them at some point.
+It's worth a shot!
 One thing's for sure: the "Big 5" synth manufacturers have stopped listening to their customer's "feedback".
 They only seem interested in churning out those "easy-to-manufacture" designs they can make a quick profit from.
-It would serve them right to have a forward-thinking "upstart" like IK Multimedia sneak up and topple their "apple-cart".
+It would serve em right to have a forward-thinking "upstart" like IK Multimedia sneak up and topple their "apple-cart".
 I'd love to see that happen!

 I'll post the most concise, entertaining and pithy comments I receive below.
 Let's hear from you!